UniCredit sells risk on $1.2 billion of loans to U.S. fund

 "The transaction signals a strong interest of foreign investors for Italian assets," a UniCredit spokesman said.

-UniCredit said on Tuesday it had sold the risk on junior and mezzanine notes to the International Infrastructure Finance Company Fund and Mariner Breakwater, two funds managed by Mariner Investment Group, a U.S. hedge fund.
+UniCredit said on Tuesday it had sold the risk on junior and mezzanine notes to the International Infrastructure Finance Company Fund and Mariner Breakwater, two funds managed by Mariner Investment Group, a U.S. specialist credit and infrastructure asset manager.

-Neither UniCredit nor Mariner Investment Group would disclose the value of the transaction.

-The U.S. hedge fund said the deal was the first one of a new investment business, dubbed Mariner Infrastructure Investment Management, it has just launched.

-Through this vehicle, the hedge fund is channelling funds from institutional investors to buy debt in infrastructure, energy and transport sectors, Marine Investment Group said in a statement.

-Banks that need to offload risk to comply with tighter rules for regulatory capital are the targets for the new business, the U.S. fund said.

-Italian banks cut lending to companies by 98 billion euros between November 2011 and November 2013, according to data published by the country's central bank this month, as lenders tried to keep a lid on surging bad loans.
+Italian banks cut lending to companies by 98 billion euros between November 2011 and the same month of last year, according to data published by the country's central bank in January, as lenders tried to keep a lid on surging bad loans.

 Both risky lending and non-performing loans are constraining the ability of Italian banks to give fresh credit to companies and the Bank of Italy has urged lenders to start selling their bad debt to free up capital.